techie-joe/core/_includes/demo-new.md

 ###### The Tiny H5

 H5 is that tiny notebook you bought to look organized but never actually use.
-It’s small, it’s cute, it’s there—but honestly, body text is almost the same size, so why bother?
+It’s small, it’s cute, it’s there &mdash; but honestly, body text is almost the same size, so why bother?
 H5 knows its fate but accepts it gracefully.

 ###### The Ghostly H6